-- 6. As IMC schools are no longer required to seek prior approval of the Permanent Secretary for the granting of any types of no-pay leave (mentioned in paragraph 4 above), they should therefore notify the Senior School Development Officer of the respective Regional Education Office in writing of the granting of no-pay leave (any types of no-pay leave), seek the approval of the Permanent Secretary for keeping open of G/SSPF account and advise the adjustment of salary incremental date, if any. - ◆ Sample of the notification of granting no-pay leave for IMC schools (Attachment 1) - 7.
-Starting from the 2012/13 school year, schools may use the surplus of the EOEBG for the payment of statutory holidays/annual leave arising from the following types of specific no-pay leave4 for their staff remunerated under Salaries Grant: - (a) no-pay sick/maternity/special tuberculosis leave (referred to as no-pay sick leave); - (b) no-pay study leave for attending education-related courses; - (c) no-pay leave granted due to poor health condition with medical documentary proof; and - (d) no-pay leave granted for alleviating the redundancy problem of an individual school/schools under the same Sponsor (prior confirmation from the School Development Officer concerned is required).
+- 6. As IMC schools are no longer required to seek prior approval of the Permanent Secretary for the granting of any types of no-pay leave (mentioned in paragraph 4 above), they should therefore notify the Senior School Development Officer of the respective Regional Education Office in writing of the granting of no-pay leave (any types of no-pay leave), seek the approval of the Permanent Secretary for keeping open of G/SSPF account and advise the adjustment of salary incremental date, if any.
+Such letter should also be copied to Finance Division of the Education Bureau for necessary arrangements. - ◆ Sample of the notification of granting no-pay leave to school head/teachers for IMC schools (Attachment 1) - (For notification of laboratory technicians and specialist staff, schools may adapt the above sample where appropriate.) - 7.
+Schools should take own responsibility to fulfill all statutory requirements including meeting any possible expenditure arising from all types of no-pay leave of teaching and non-teaching staff, such as expenses arising from statutory holidays and/or annual leave (if applicable).
+Starting from the 2012/13 school year, schools may use the surplus of the EOEBG for the payment of statutory holidays/annual leave arising from the following types of specific no-pay leave8 for their staff remunerated under Salaries Grant, on the condition that the application of no-pay leave is supported with valid documentary proofs:

+- (a) no-pay sick/maternity/special tuberculosis leave (referred to as no-pay sick leave); - (b) no-pay study leave for attending education-related courses; - (c) no-pay leave granted due to poor health condition with medical documentary proof; and - (d) no-pay leave granted for alleviating the redundancy problem of an individual school/schools under the same Sponsor (prior confirmation from the School Development Officer concerned is required).

-For no-pay leave other than the above listed, schools should take own responsibility to fulfill all statutory requirements including meeting any possible expenditure out of non-government funds.
+For no-pay leave other than the above listed, schools should continue to take their own responsibilities to fulfill all statutory requirements including meeting any possible expenditure out of non-government funds.
+Schools may refer to the latest EDBCM on "Operating Expenses Block Grant, Expanded Operating Expenses Block Grant and Composite Furniture and Equipment Grant for Aided Schools" and the User Guide of EOEBG uploaded on EDB Homepage for details.